 This course introduces students to the concepts, principles, and practices that define a green business.
 Students learn the importance of including environmental and social considerations in business products, services, and operations and effective methods for doing so.
 Topics covered include the opportunities and challenges of starting a green business, greening an existing business, triple bottom line accounting, understanding your market, green-washing pitfalls, competitive advantage, life cycle analysis, localization, resource depletion, regulatory trends, and carbon regulation.
-Recommended Preparation: ENG 80, with a minimum grade of C, or qualification for ENG 200 through the assessment process and SST 200 with a minimum grade of C.
+Recommended Preparation: Eligibility for ENG 200 and SCT 200 with a minimum grade of C